kanthoney/odata-client/README.md

 * `batch`

 Sets up [batch processing](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752313).
-When batch processing is enabled and a HTTP request function is called, instead of being sent immediately the request is held in a queue.
+When batch processing is enabled and an HTTP request function is called, instead of being sent immediately the request is held in a queue.
 When the `send` function is called, all the requests are sent in one document.

 The code